 Source Plan Assessed?
 Additional Measure Assessment of likely impacts from additional measures summary Recommended Mitigation measures for detailed assessments at water body level Reduce NI/Ire Ire PM1: Implement management controls as they become available, e.g. new or improved guidance, new or revised legislation or regulations, codes of practice These could include: -A code of practice for morphology There are a number of management controls identified as potential measures, the details of which are not yet available.
 It is not possible to assess the impacts associated with these at this time; however, it is strongly recommended that NI -Introduction of a culverting policy -Review of existing legislative controls on physical modifications to surface waters when the details of these are known, they are subject to an environmental assessment to identify potential impacts.
-All are viewed as positive measures NI Х -Development of a protocol for maintenance dredging -Implementation of a new marine licencing Not assessed NI regime and Marine planning system under the (draft) UK Marine Bill NI -Adoption of operational protocols for impoundments Ire -Increased emphasis on morphology impacts from new development or cumulative pressures during environmental assessment processes Ire \checkmark PM2: Support voluntary initiatives, such as wetlands and Integrated Coastal Zone Management schemes, including through awareness campaigns Positive: May led to improvements in water quality and benefits and if these measures are properly planned, they should be of benefit.
+All are viewed as positive measures NI х -Development of a protocol for maintenance dredging -Implementation of a new marine licencing however in terms of increasing knowledge and management of our environment.
+Not assessed NI regime and Marine planning system under the (draft) UK Marine Bill NI -Adoption of operational protocols for impoundments Ire -Increased emphasis on morphology impacts from new development or cumulative pressures during environmental assessment processes Ire V PM2: Support voluntary initiatives, such as wetlands and Integrated Coastal Zone Management schemes, including through awareness campaigns Positive: May led to improvements in water quality and benefits and if these measures are properly planned, they should be of benefit.
 Planning must take account of all protected area requirements.
 AA required